sagazluiz/Getting-and-Cleaning-Data-peer_assessment/README.md

 # Getting-and-Cleaning-Data-peer_assessment

 Repo for the peer assessment files

-This file describes how run_analysis.R script works.
+This file describes how run_analysis.R script works:

 1. First, download the data fromhttps://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and and save in the directory.
 2. Make sure to unzip the Dataset folder to the working directory with the run_analysis.R script.
 3. Use source("run_analysis.R") command in RStudio.